aws-samples/aws-lambda-extensions/aws-lambda-extension-fluent-bit/README.md

 After invoking the function and receiving the shutdown event, you should now see log messages from Fluent Bit sent to the output of your choice.

-Using the CloudWatch Logs output provided as an example configuration, a log message of the type `platform.start` will be written in a log stream `lambda-logs-platform.start` inside the log group `fluent-bit-lambda-logs`:
+Using the CloudWatch Logs output provided as an example configuration, several events will be written in a log stream `lambda-logs-lambda.http` inside the log group `fluent-bit-lambda-logs`.
+The events will look something like this:

 ```
    {